felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 This led me to read a certain DevOps  handbook, which led me to write down these words:

-{{< figure src="/img/learning-anxiety-lightbulb.jpg" position="center" caption="A photo of my notes: 'In the team, we want to help overcome learning anxiety.'" >}}
+{{< figure src="/img/learning-anxiety-lightbulb.jpg" position="center" caption="A photo of my notes: ''In the team, we want to help overcome learning anxiety.''" >}}

 Well, here it is.
 This is the moment when my mind clicked and realized *I* had learning anxiety.
 Before writing it down and seeing it with my own eyes for the first time --- "learning